jackyzha0/quartz/content/blog/Theory-of-Mind Is All You Need.md

 ![[assets/ToM meme.jpeg]]

-What a expert educators will do is gather more information throughout the completion of the task, resolving on a more precise objective along the way; keeping the flow natural, and leaving the door open to compelling tangents and pivots.
+What expert educators will do is gather more information throughout the completion of the task, resolving on a more precise objective along the way; keeping the flow natural, and leaving the door open to compelling tangents and pivots.

 The key here is they don’t have all the information—they _don’t know_ what the objective is precisely—but being good at tutoring means turning that into an advantage, figuring it out along the way is _optimal_.
 The effective human tutor dynamically iterates on a set of internal models about student psychology and session objectives.
 So how do we recreate this in Bloom?